shaik1002/biggitlabbomb/doc/development/ai_features/index.md

 - **Optional** - Investigate if the new model is supported within our current AI-Gateway API specification.
 This step can usually be skipped.
 However, sometimes to support a newer model, we may need to accommodate a new API format.
 - Add the new model to our [available models list](https://gitlab.com/gitlab-org/gitlab/-/blob/32fa9eaa3c8589ee7f448ae683710ec7bd82f36c/ee/lib/gitlab/llm/concerns/available_models.rb#L5-10).
 - Change the default model in our [AI-Gateway client](https://gitlab.com/gitlab-org/gitlab/-/blob/41361629b302f2c55e35701d2c0a73cff32f9013/ee/lib/gitlab/llm/chain/requests/ai_gateway.rb#L63-67).
 Please place the change around a feature flag.
 We may need to quickly rollback the change.
-- Update the model definitions in AI Gateway following the [prompt definition guidelines](#2-create-a-prompt-definition-in-the-ai-gateway)
+- Update the model definitions in AI Gateway following the [agent definition guidelines](#2-create-an-agent-definition-in-the-ai-gateway)
 Note: While we're moving toward AI Gateway holding the prompts, feature flag implementation still requires a GitLab release.

 #### Migration Tasks for Vertex Models